-A family vacation to Disney is a bucket list item or even considered a rite of passage for many families.
-Though there are ways to cut down on costs, a Disney vacation will typically cost a family of four a few thousand dollars including transportation, hotels and park tickets.
-So the question of what is the best age to visit Disney to make most bang for the buck will be big on any parent’s mind.
+A family vacation to Disney is a bucket list item for many families.
+Though there are ways to save money at Disney, a Disney vacation will typically cost a family of four a few thousand dollars including transportation, hotels and park tickets.

-As a mother of a five year old boy and a two year old daughter, I have brought kids ranging from infant to five to Disney over the past few years.
+As a mother of a 5-year-old son and a 2-year-old daughter, I have brought kids ranging from infant to 5 to Disney over the past few years.
 I was initially skeptical about navigating the parks in hot weather with two little ones.
 But after our experiences at Walt Disney World in the past three years, I’m so glad that I took the plunge.

 1. It’s the most magical age

-2. There is so much that preschoolers can do
+2. There is so much preschoolers can do at Disney World

 One of my fears was that my kids will be too young to get the “full Disney experience” at the preschool age.
-Besides thrill rides, there really wasn’t anything that little kids couldn’t be a part of.
-The Disney creative team appropriately known as “Imagineers” put a lot of effort into each attraction to appeal to a wide age range.
+Besides thrill rides, there really wasn’t anything that little kids can’t experience.
+The Disney creative team, appropriately known as “Imagineers,” put a lot of effort into each attraction to appeal to a wide age range.

 3. Disney is educational

-At Disney not just the parks but resorts and Disney Springs can also enhance your vacation.
-The pools, waterslides and playgrounds at Disney resorts are built in additional entertainment.
-As an alternate to Disney properties, we have also experienced Wyndham Garden Lake Buena Vista, the closest hotel to Disney Springs.
-With a resident fun director, they are dedicated to ensuring that your preschooler can stay entertained with arts and crafts or trade pins when you want to take a break from visiting the parks.
+As an alternative to Disney properties, we have also experienced Wyndham Garden Lake Buena Vista, the closest hotel to Disney Springs.
+With a resident fun director, the hotel is dedicated to ensuring that preschoolers stay entertained with arts and crafts when you want to take a break from visiting the parks.

 5. Disney makes traveling with kids easier

-The staff at Disney truly strive to make it the most magical place on earth.
+The staff at Disney truly strive to make it the Most Magical Place on Earth.
 They are quick to come to your aid if they see your kids having a meltdown.
-Stickers at hand, they don’t hesitate to reach out to the kids with kind words or song or even a special surprise.
+Stickers at hand, they don’t hesitate to reach out to the kids with kind words or a song or even a special surprise.